airwallex/airwallex-payment-demo/docs/googlePayButtonExpressCheckout.md

 });
 ```

-### 3. Add an empty container for the card element to be injected into and a submit button to trigger the payment request
+### 3. Add an empty container for the google pay element to be injected into

     ```jsx
     <div id="googlePayButton"></div>

     ```

-### 4. Create the applePayButton element
+### 4. Create the google pay button element

 This creates the specified [Element](https://github.com/airwallex/airwallex-payment-demo/blob/master/docs#Element) object.
 We specify the type as `googlePayButton`.